The-OASIS-Project/stat/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 By contributing to this project, you agree to license your contributions under the GPLv3 (or any later version) or any future licenses chosen by the project author(s).
 Contributions include any modifications, enhancements, or additions to the project.
 These contributions become part of the project and are adopted by the project author(s).

-## Support

-For issues related to STAT or OASIS integration:

-1. Check the troubleshooting section above
-2. Verify hardware connections and permissions
-3. Review system logs for I2C communication errors
-4. Test with known-good hardware configurations

-The modular structure makes it easy to:
-- Add support for additional power monitors and sensors
-- Create drivers for other hardware platforms
-- Implement MQTT publishing and network telemetry
-- Add data logging and historical analysis
-- Integrate with voice, HUD, and orchestration modules
-- Reuse components across the OASIS project